QubesOS/qubes-doc/introduction/support.md

 This list is for non-technical discussion and coordination around the Qubes OS project.

-Examples of topics or question suitable for this list include:
+Examples of topics or questions suitable for this list include:

 * Participation (talks, workshops, etc.) at upcoming events
 * Project funding applications and strategies